Sunday 21 Nov 1993

 "You upset the status quo you see."
 Hestia said as they sat back onto their stools.

 "You upset the status quo.
 You changed things up around here.
 That isn't supposed to happen.
-Everything is set first year, it might change in sixth year after OWLs, but it typical doesn't unless something big happens.
+Everything is set first year, it might change in sixth year after OWLs, but it typically doesn't unless something big happens.
 For example, Harry Potter not arriving and Dumbledore losing all his positions aside from Headmaster big.
-It isn't supposed to happen when a foreign exchange students shows up."
-Hestia elaborated, smiling sweetly at James.
+It isn't supposed to happen when a random foreign exchange student shows up."
+Hestia elaborate.
+James was growing more uncomfortable with the predatory look Hestia was sporting.

 "Why does it matter?"
 James asked as he realized this conversation was happening whether he wanted it to or not.